 I was angry with the world and even more angry with myself.
 More specifically, I was angry that I couldn’t be the perfect person that everyone expected me to be… the person I thought I wanted myself to be!

-Whenever anyone that knows me reads about my body positive journey and my struggles throughout the years the first response I get is ‘But you’ve always been confident ever since I’ve known you!’
-I respond by telling them that I am like a swan because what you see is not necessarily a true reflection of what is going on below the surface. #confident #appearancescanbedeceiving” username=”haleyryancouk”]
+[bctt tweet=”I’ve noticed recently that whenever someone who knows me finds out about my body positive journey, I get the same response… But you’ve always been so confident since I’ve known you!
+My response, well I tell them that I am a swan.
+I am calm and confident on the surface… but this is not always a true reflection of what is going on below the surface. #confident #appearancescanbedeceiving” username=”haleyryancouk”]